w3f/polkadot-wiki/docs/learn/learn-staking.md

 and being slashed for equivocation - see below).
 A comprehensive guide on validator setup is available [here](../maintain/maintain-guides-secure-validator.md).

+Here are three examples of unresponsiveness.
+Assume that there are 100 validators in the active set.

+The first example takes into account a unresponsiveness of < 10%, resulting in 0% slashing.

-Here is an example of unresponsiveness.
-If there are 100 validators in the active set, and 1 validator is unresponsiveness, the unresponsiveness validator would be slashed at a fraction of 0.05 * min((3 * (x - 1))) / n, 1) which comes out to a 5% slash.
+If 1 validator is unresponsiveness, the unresponsiveness validator would be slashed at a fraction of min((3 * (1 - (100 / 10 + 1))) / 100, 1) * 0.07 which comes out to a 0% slash.

+If 14 validator are unresponsiveness, the unresponsiveness is > 10% and grows linearly by 7%.
+The validators would be slashed at a fraction of min((3 * (14 - (100 / 10 + 1))) / 100, 1) * 0.07 which
+comes out to around a 1% slash.

+If 60 validators are unresponsiveness, the unresponsiveness of validators is > 1/3 of the all validators in the active set.
+The validators would be slashed at a fraction of min((3 * (60 - (100 / 10 + 1))) / 100, 1) * 0.07 which comes out to around 10.7% slash.

 ### Equivocation